orsonteodoro/gcf2/README.md

 in the the same overlay.

 Compiler optimization levels
-* O3 -- enabled for only apps/libraries using cryptographic ciphers and
+* O3 -- enabled for only 3D math and 3D game engines, computational geometry
-hashing algorithms, 3D math and 3D game engines, computational geometry algorithms, bitwise math, physics libraries and engines, FFT, audio and video codecs and image processing
+algorithms, bitwise math, physics libraries and engines, FFT, audio and video codecs and image processing
-* O2 -- non turn based games, assembly like code, parsers
+* O2 -- non turn based games, assembly like code, parsers, crypto
 * Os -- default

 * -fprefetch-loop-arrays is enabled for package that process sequential data.